langurmonkey/website-source/content/project/nblw/index.md

 Take into account we're talking about a real n-body simulation.
 I recommend keeping the number of particles reasonably low for the live wallpaper version (about 10-20), even though it only executes when the screen is on.
 Does not drain your battery keeping loops or listeners when sleeping.
 Give it a try, download it from the [Google Play](https://market.android.com/details?id=com.tss.nbody.livewallpaper).

+<a href="#privacy-polciy"></a>

+# Privacy policy

+The Particle Physics Simulator and the N-Body Live Wallpaper do not collect any user data or contain any trackers.
+It does not serve advertisements or start any internet connection.
+In this sense, it is a fully privacy respecting application.
+You can inspect the source code or build it yourself if you like.